$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control

 \section{Examples}

 Two examples serve to demonstrate the algorithm in this section.
-The maximum allowable mass for the absorbers is set to 5\%.
+The maximum allowable mass for the absorbers is set to 5\% of that of the host structure.
 The optimization problem \eqref{eq:optimizationProblem} is solved in MATLAB thanks to the \texttt{fmincon} routine.
-Each time the cost function is called, the peak-finding algorithm solves Equations~\eqref{eq:s1}-\eqref{eq:s1derivative} using a linesearch approach, as described in~\cite{nocedal2006numerical}.
+Each time the cost function is called, the peak-finding algorithm solves Eqs.~\eqref{eq:s1}-\eqref{eq:s1derivative} using a linesearch approach, as described in~\cite{nocedal2006numerical}.